-Yoga is taking Europe by storm – festivals, conferences, studios are popping up almost daily and it’s getting harder to make a decision which one to attend, so I’ll try to make things easier by suggesting one festival per one summer month for the 2017 summer season.
+Yoga is taking Europe by storm – festivals, conferences, studios are popping up almost daily and it’s getting harder to make a decision which one to attend, so I’ll try to make things easier by suggesting three summer (all three held in June or July) festivals for the 2020 yoga festival season.

-From the city atmosphere of Amsterdam to stunning nature of the Greek island of Corfu, here are the top 3 yoga festivals in Europe 2017:
+From the chillout city atmosphere of always interesting Berlin to stunning nature of France and Sweden, here are the top 3 yoga festivals in Europe 2020: